ratawfiq/SoftwareEngineer/README.md

 Cleaned up the timers on kitchen and delivery queues.
 Working correctly now.
 Started work on formatting owner pages.
 To do: customer view prev orders and customer view current orders.

+v2.1 - 12/09/18 - Qian
+fixed the issue which 'e' can by typed in in the Qty type-in column in the 'make an order' page